rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 1: The nexus file containing the morphological data.</figcaption>
 </figure>

+Each row in the character matrix contains information for a single taxon.
 Note that the taxon labels contain information about the age of our samples (after the last underscore) and their geographic provenance (after the second underscore).

+Each column (or site) in the character matrix is a morphological character.
+An integer is used to represent different discrete states for each character, such that a binary character can only be 0 or 1, while a character with 3 possible states could be 0, 1 or 2.
+Question marks (`?`) are used to represent missing data, i.e., characters that could not be coded for a given taxon, e.g., due incomplete preservation.
+In contrast, dashes (`-`) are used to represent characters that do not apply to a given taxon, i.e., if a character describes the morphology of an anatomical feature that a taxon does not have it will be scored as non-applicable.

 ## Installing the BDMM-Prime and MM packages